ParallelMaths/parallel/pages/11-01-prince-ruperts-drops.md

 ## 4. Prince Rupert’s drops

 This video is from one of my favourite YouTube channels, “Smarter Every Day”.
-I hope you will watch some of the other videos made by Destin Wilson.
+I hope you will watch some of the other videos made by Destin Sandlin.

 Take a look at this video about Prince Rupert’s drops, and answer the question below.